Mentorflare: The Do’s & Dont’s of Grad School

 I think you know I was really interested in working in tech and I had been working in tech for about four years in total before I started applying.

-I was working at different startups at different sizes and things like that but what got me interested in applying and committing to applying was learning what different kinds of programs that are available so you know beyond the general MBA for instance the one that I'm doing is a specific MBA targeted towards people who are interested in tech.
+I was working at different startups at different sizes and things like that but what got me interested in applying and committing to applying was learning what different kinds of programs that are available.

-It's a tech MBA and it kind of follows the career trajectory of like someone who's interested in working technology and you know the program is split up into things like learning how to build a product and how to go to market with the product and so it's very much more focused on that kind of thing and learning that that kind of program is out there was definitely interesting to me and I think you know just getting a chance to kind of further my education in tech in like a non-work environment I think was also something that I thought would be valuable for me and so that's kind of my journey into grad school.
+It's a tech MBA and it kind of follows the career trajectory of like someone who's interested in working technology and you know the program is split up into things like learning how to build a product and how to go to market with the product and so it's very much more focused on that kind of thing and learning that that kind of program was out there was definitely interesting to me and I think you know just getting the chance to kind of further my education in tech in like a non-work environment I think was also something that I thought would be valuable for me and so that's kind of my journey into grad school.

 So for me MBA is something that I always wanted to do at some point in my career as international student in the U.S.

-During my undergrad was the time when I was still adapting to the U.S.
+during my undergrad was the time when I was still adapting to the U.S.

 educational system, the culture and I was very much focused on academics.

-MBA is a very different experience, it's very social where you get to focus to so many things beyond just academics and your classes and that was important to me.
+MBA is a very different experience.
+It's very social where you get to focus to so many things beyond just academics and your classes and that was important to me.

 It's also probably the last time I will be in school full-time in my lifetime so I wanted to have those two years to myself and have fun, meet new people and as for the timing I chose to apply to business schools at the time when I felt that at work my learning curve was not as steep as it was in the beginning and I missed being in the room full of people who had very different perspectives on the same opportunity or problem and I felt like business school is an environment where I could regain that and I definitely one year into the program I could definitely confirm that my hypothesis was right.